Northern Thailand & Laos: Chiang Mai to Luang Prabang Bike Tour

 This morning we will shuttle up over the Chiang Dao mountains on our way to Chaiprakan.
 We will break up the drive with a visit to the Royal Project Shop and a hill tribe vegetable and fruit market a legacy of HM Rama 9 The Great.
 Remounting the bikes at Wat Tham Tab Tao, you will ride along quiet farm roads with a backdrop of karst cliffs.
 Our entire route today goes through small villages and farms today, growing everything from rice to vegetables to fruit.
 Check out a Burmese-style temple whose Buddha figurine is made of woven wicker.

-Ride along the river and make way to Mae Salong.
+Ride along the river and make your way to Mae Salong.
 The river meanders through a rich green valley, unfolding one dramatic scenery after another.
-Hilltop farming to tea plantations, bamboo huts by the river, and elephants lazily relaxing in the river- this is Thailand at its most authentic best!
-After being submerged in nature, we attempt the gradual climb through the forest in the last leg and arrive at Mae Salong.
+Hilltop farming to tea plantations, bamboo huts by the river – this is Thailand at its most authentic best!

 Day 6: Chiang Saen

 We’re back in the countryside this morning, with paddy fields for company.
 The ride is extremely refreshing as the crisp morning air and clear skies welcome you on the road.
 We reach Chiang Saen by afternoon and settle into the hotel.
 Relax for some time before setting out to see the confluence of Thailand, Thailand, and Myanmar, and the site for the infamous Golden Triangle.
 A great way to see this is from Wat Phrathat Phu Kao Hill.
 Chiang Saen is one of the most historic cities.
 What makes it more intriguing is the access from here to Thailand and Burma.